-As a Trainee Patent Attorney, I put the physics I studied at Manchester to good use, but do so within a commercial context in the heart of London.
+As a Patent Attorney, I put the physics I studied at Manchester to good use, but do so within a commercial context in the heart of London.

 From physics to patents

-As a Trainee Patent Attorney, I get to work across a range technology - from printers to particle accelerators - and I'm exposed to new and creative ideas on a daily basis.
+As a Patent Attorney, I get to work across a range technology - from printers to particle accelerators - and I'm exposed to new and creative ideas on a daily basis.
 I put the physics I studied at Manchester to good use, but do so within a commercial context in the heart of London.

-Having already attended work experience placements with law firms during college, and after electing to take a unit in business law during my degree, a had always considered a potential career in law.
+Having already attended work experience placements with law firms during college, and after electing to take a unit in business law during my degree, I had always considered a potential career in law.
 However, until my final year at Manchester, I had yet to hear of patent law.
 My personal tutor put me in touch with an alumni member who had gone on to become a patent attorney, and we discussed what the job involved.
 The University Careers Service then supplied all the information I needed to apply.

 Qualifying as a patent attorney can take anything from four years, subject to passing various exams along the way.
 To get a patent granted, the invention has to solve a problem in a unique and inventive way, and it is part of a patent attorney’s job to emphasise to a patent examiner how their client's invention achieves this.